Joe Biden spent much of the general election in his basement. Now, he and his aides ponder a very public inauguration.

 Of the 55 times the oath of office has been administered, 34 have occurred on the East Portico, the other side of the building, which does not afford space for large gatherings down the Mall.
 Oaths also have been staged on the West side (eight times), in the hall of the House of Representatives (six times), and in the Senate chamber (three times).
 In 1985, after a noontime temperature of 7 degrees made for the coldest inauguration in history, President Ronald Reagan took the oath inside the Capitol Rotunda.

-Biden has not yet appointed a Presidential Inaugural Committee, which will help plan the events surrounding the swearing in, but a decision is expected soon.
-Members of Congress, who control the swearing in at the Capitol, have been meeting for months to plan for the event, without Biden’s input.
+Biden has not yet appointed a Presidential Inaugural Committee, which will help plan the events surrounding the swearing-in, but a decision is expected soon.
+Members of Congress, who control the swearing-in at the Capitol, have been meeting for months to plan for the event, without Biden’s input.

 Some have started to advertise on their websites to constituents who want to apply for tickets, but most have a caveat posted: “We do not know how many tickets, if any, congressional offices will be given for distribution.”